wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 ```

 ## (TODO) Step 3.
 Make a First Submission
+The workflow for submitting your work on github to gradescope is well described on this page from Harvey Mudd: https://hmc-cs-131-spring2020.github.io/howtos/assignments.html

-The specifications for the homeworks are listed in this repository; the cmsc13600-course-project repo is a template for you to modify and use to manage your code.
+The specifications for the homeworks are listed in this repository; the cmsc13600-project repo is a template for you to modify and use to manage your code.
 This week we want you to do a dry run and add a few files and change a few attributes.

 Each week, you will make changes to your repository and submit a branch of your repository to gradescope.

-Open a gitbash/Terminal window, change directory to ththe `app` folder, you can run the following commands.
+Open a gitbash (on Windows) or Terminal (on MacOS/linux) window, change directory to your home folder, and run the following commands.

 1. Make sure you are working on the "main" branch and that it is up-to-date
 ```